makyo/drab-makyo.com/cv.md

 :
     2019:

+    * [ally](https://ally.id) --- An ergodic semiautobiographical project for Madison Scott-Clary --- Hugo site designed and hosted on Netlify
     * [Madison Scott-Clary is...](https://makyo.is) --- Where is Madison and what is she doing there, anyway? --- Single-page HTML/SVG site designed and hosted on Netlify
     * [trck.ai](https://trck.ai) --- A smart short-url site for package tracking numbers --- Flask site designed and self-hosted